Jonika3000/GutairStian/README.md

 # GutairStian

-This program will help beginner guitar players like me.
+This is WPF C# program will help beginner guitar players like me.
 She has a guitar tuner as well as sound recording with the ability to save it.

 This is what sound recording looks like
 ![image](https://user-images.githubusercontent.com/66825034/226745709-2ce3d120-fc21-4dee-a027-d4848d4ac36d.png)